 Although businesses have many accounts in their books, every account falls under one of the following five categories:

-Once you familiarize yourself with and learn how debits and credits affect these accounts, you can accurately categorize all the sub-accounts that fall under them.
+Familiarize yourself with and learn how debits and credits affect these accounts.
+Then, you can accurately categorize all the sub-accounts that fall under them.

-So, how do debits and credits affect asset, expense, liability, equity, and income accounts?
+So, how do debits and credits affect asset, expense, liability, equity, and revenue accounts?
 Do debits decrease or increase these accounts in your books?
 How about credits?

 Here’s a quick-reference chart you can use to get started: